hongyuanjia/eplusr/README.md

 `$run` will run the current model within given period using corresponding version of EnergyPlus.

-`eplusr` will try to find if corresponding version of EnergyPlus that was installed in the standard location.
+`eplusr` will try to find corresponding version of EnergyPlus that was installed in the standard location.
 If failed, an error will be given.

 You can use `period` to override the `RunPeriod` objects.
 The original objects in `RunPeriod` class will be commented out using `$hide`.
-Each side of a `period` formulais specified as a character in format `'MM-DD'`, but powerful shorthand is available:
+Each side of a `period` formula is specified as a character in format `'MM-DD'`, but powerful shorthand is available:

 * `~.`: Use existing `RunPeriod` objects.
 This is the default.